 Randy: Network executives, they sure take the cake.When on a comedy the characters make jokes at the expense of the studio or network funding their movie or TV show.
-In the U.S., the favorite target out of the Big Four Networks seems to be FOX, although all networks are Acceptable Targets at some point or another (NBC has seemed to encourage it since about 2006, right around when it became the Butt Monkey of the four major networks).
+In the US, the favorite target out of the Big Four Networks seems to be FOX, although all networks are Acceptable Targets at some point or another (NBC has seemed to encourage it since about 2006, right around when it became the Butt-Monkey of the four major networks).
 This trope would also fit those moments when an embittered author, or one cynical of the morality of the publishing industry, inserts into his work a thinly disguised slap to the face of the publishing house that is keeping him in work, albeit for not entirely satisfactory royalties or advance payments.
-A sister trope to Take That and Writer Revolt.
+A sister trope to Take That! and Writer Revolt.
 Related to Take That, Audience!.
-Remembering who wears the pants can combine this with End of Series Awareness.
+Often overlaps with Self-Deprecation (unless the author is even more correct than he believes about his employers being flawed.)
+Remembering who wears the pants can combine this with End-of-Series Awareness.

 open/close all folders

 - Francisco de Goya's portrait of King Carlos IV and his family are an almost Grotesque Gallery where they appear as pudgy, unattractive people.
 The Queen is standing in the center of the painting, a subtle hint towards the general consensus at the time that she was the one holding the strings in the palace.

 - In the first Great Lakes Avengers, Squirrel Girl and Grasshopper appear in an offstage prologue.
 Grasshopper says "The only people reading comics now are overweight thirty-year-olds living in their mother's basement."
 Squirrel Girl's sidekick replies in an inset: "Hey, fanboys, don't take that lying down!
 Write angry letters to Marvel today!"